 The mentor’s main task is to follow the general progress of the student.
-The mentor will sign the research plan, receive the annual report and should therefore meet with the student at least once per year to discuss the general advancement of the thesis.
+The mentor will sign the annual reports and should therefore meet with the student at least once per year to discuss the general advancement of the thesis.
 The student may also contact the mentor at any time to discuss potential problems affecting her/his doctoral studies.
 The mentor must contact the EDBB program director, if he/she foresees any problems with the thesis at any time.

 The EDBB director cannot be a mentor.
 Mentors may not be changed without the express permission of the EDBB director.